-There will be two term tests and a final examination.
-All are close book test.
+There are two term tests and one final examination; all are close book tests.

-Term Test 1: 20% Term Test 2: 30% Final examination: 50%
+Term Test 1: 20% Term Test 2: 30% Final examination: 50% Smartwork 5 homework: 6% (Bonus)

-All tests will be focused on concepts and the mechanism of processes.
+All tests focus on concepts and the mechanism of processes.
 The test may include calculation and graphing questions, explanation of processes and interpretation of terms.

-Term Test 1: The first term test will cover materials likely from the first three lectures.
-The format will be multiple choice and short answer questions.
+Term Test 1: First term test covers materials likely from the first three lectures.
+The test will be in the format of multiple choice and short answer questions.
 It is a 2-hour test probably during the 5th week.
 The exact time, location and coverage will be announced later.

-Term Test 2: Test materials will likely cover Lectures 4-7.
-It is also a 2-hour test probably in the 9th week and the time and location will be announced later.
-It will be also multiple choice and short answer questions.
+Term Test 2: Test materials cover likely Lectures 4-7.
+But it depends on the test date that will be announced later.
+It is also a 2-hour test and takes multiple choice and short answer questions.

 Policy on Term Tests: Term tests are closed book tests.
-Although term test 2 will likely cover materials for lecture 4-7, you have to know that, to properly answer questions in Term Test 2, you need the knowledge from previous lectures.
+Although term test 2 covers materials for lecture 4-7, you must understand that, to properly answer questions in Term Test 2, you need the knowledge from previous lectures.
 There is no makeup for term tests.
 If you miss a term test due to sickness, you have to contact the Departmental Undergraduate Coordinator (Jennifer Campbell, jacampbell@utsc.utoronto.ca) and she will determine whether you have the legitimate cause to miss the test.
 If you have a valid reason to miss term test 1, the 20% weight will be combined to the second term test.
 If you have a valid cause to miss the second term test, the 30% weight will be combined to final exam.
 Missing both term tests is not allowed and if this happens even both with a legitimate reason, term test 1 will be treated as 0 and only the weight of second term test will be combined to the final exam.